bcgov/queue-management/documentation/Readme.md

 1. SERVER_NAME - required for API POD if not localhost.
 1. LOG_ERRORS (True/Flase) - To log socket.io errors
 1. THEQ_FEEDBACK - String of endpoint names to send Feedback to (eg. 'Slack, Service Now' or 'Slack')
+1. SLACK_URL - used to send feedback to Slack
+1. ROCKET_CHAT_URL - used to send feedback to Rocket Chat
-1. SERVICENOW_INSTANCE - the instance of your Service Now environment
+1. SERVICENOW_INSTANCE - used to send feedback to Service Now, the instance of your Service Now environment
 1. SERVICENOW_USER - the login ID of a Service Now ID used to create Service Now incidents
 1. SERVICENOW_PASSWORD - the password of the SERVICENOW_USER account
+1. SERVICENOW_TABLE - the name of the Service Now incident table to be updated

 We are using Snowplow & Looker to display our Analytics.